RhubarbPHP/Module.Stem/docs/models-and-schemas.md

 ```

 Simply drop the `get` and the `()` and you can access that method like it's a normal property of the class.

 Why is this useful?

 1. Sometimes you need to use these computed values in templates.
 Any system that can access class properties
    (but not methods) can now access these functions too.
 2. This can be used to override an actual database column with a computed value.
 Sometimes this is invaluable
-   if you're refactoring your application and need to change a flat column to a live computed value.
+   if you're refactoring your application and need to change a flat column to a run time computed value.

-In addition to `get` functions you can also access functions prefixed with `set` in a similar way.
+In addition to defining a `get` function you can also define a `set` function which will be passed the value
+being set as an argument.
+This is often used to disable modification of particular properties or to validate
+the value being set.

 ## Navigating relationships